Tlatilco: Excavations and findings

 Many burials, primarily of high status individuals, show evidence of dental mutilation and artificial cranial deformation, most probably through the use of cradleboards.
+Additionally, lavish offerings such as pottery and figurines were found with many of the skeletons.
+The presence of these items is further evidence that these buried individuals were of high status, as objects such as figurines were very rarely found as burial furniture in Formative-period Mexico.

 The Tlatilcans' agriculture was focused on maize, but also included beans, amaranth, and squash, and chili peppers.
 These plants were supplemented with various fowl, including migratory birds, wild rabbits and other smaller mammals, and deer and antelope.